2017 Presidential Executive Orders and Memos

 - Executive Order: Enhancing Public Safety in the Interior of the United States – Effective Date: 1/25/17

 - The executive order directs federal agencies to take away federal funding from any city or jurisdiction that refuses to comply with a statute that requires local governments to share information with immigration authorities.
 There is an exception in the order for aid that goes to police.

-- Governor Dannel P. Malloy has released a toolkit developed by his office, several Connecticut state agencies, and relevant stakeholders to provide a user-friendly, step-by-step guide for parents who want to have a plan in place for a friend of family member to care for their children in the event that they are detained or deported.
+- Governor Dannel P. Malloy during his administration released a toolkit developed by his office, several Connecticut state agencies, and relevant stakeholders to provide a user-friendly, step-by-step guide for parents who want to have a plan in place for a friend of family member to care for their children in the event that they are detained or deported.
 The Family Preparedness Plan, available in English, Spanish, Haitian Creole, Mandarin, Polish, and Portuguese includes information on steps people can take on their own, without the help of an attorney, to develop a child care plan, and includes important forms and documents that families can fill out and store in a safe place where they can be accessed if needed.
 The plan also includes information on where to find immigration legal assistance, and guidance on how to avoid immigration scams.